Fr4nkXu/Fr4nkXu.github.io/_pages/about.md

   - /about.html
 ---

-I received my B. Eng. degree in Electronic Information Engineering from Chongqing University, Chongqing, China, in 2022.
+I received my B. Eng. (with honors) degree in Electronic Information Engineering from Chongqing University, Chongqing, China, in 2022.
 Currently I am pursuing my M. Sc. degree in Information and Communication Engineering in Wuhan University, Wuhan, China, under the supervision of Prof. Yulin Hu.

+My research interests include mobile edge computing, ultra-reliable and low-latency communications, physical layer security and optimization methods.

 I am a recipient of several honors and awards including _National Scholarship_, _Merit Student of Chongqing_ and _Bachelor Graduate with Honors of Chongqing_.

 **Email**: frankxu@whu.edu.cn